mnm-team/tamarin-ikev2/README.md

 Depending on whether a lemma makes an "exists trace"-statement or an "all traces"-statements, different results are considered a success.
 To prove an "exists trace"-statement, Tamarin will output a trace (as a picture) which shows a fulfilling trace for the lemma.
-Tamarin succeeds at proving an "all traces"-statement if no trace can be found that contradicts the statement.
+Proving an "all traces"-statement means that Tamarin finds no trace that contradicts the statement.

 Lemmas that can be proven yield a green trace on the left and, in the case of "exists-trace"-lemmas, a picture of a fulfilling trace.
 Lemmas that can be disproven yield a red trace on the left and, in the case of "all-traces"-lemmas, a picture of a contradicting trace.